otterkit/DevelopmentDocs/NataniASM.md

 .end _data;

 .procedure _main:
-  // Get value from variable 0x01 and put it into the stack
-  // Set value of varible 0x03 to the first value of the stack data.get 0x01;
+  data.get 0x01;  // Get value from variable 0x01 and put it on the stack data.set 0x03;  // Set value of varible 0x03 to the first value on the stack
-  data.set 0x03;

   .if 0x01 = 0: